PrimaverabssDeveloper/ERP10Integration/Primavera.Sales.Invoice/readme.md

 ## Sales Invoice

-This code sample show ao create a invoice.
+This code sample show how to use the PRIMAVERA ERP API to create a sales invoice.